Adtkre/ZORA/README.md

 - ✍️ Dictates and types your speech in Notepad
 - 📌 Floating always-on-top UI
 - 🎧 Speech recognition + voice output
+- Perform real OS-level operations like:
+   🔒 Lock the screen
+   💻 Shutdown or restart the PC

 ---

 ## 🛠️ Built With